Keibert Ruiz Player Props: Nationals vs. Rangers

-On Saturday, Keibert Ruiz (.186 on-base percentage in past 10 games, 97 points below season-long percentage) and the Washington Nationals play the Texas Rangers, whose starting pitcher will be Andrew Heaney.
-First pitch is at 4:05 PM ET.
+On Sunday, Keibert Ruiz (hitting .167 in his past 10 games) and the Washington Nationals play the Texas Rangers, whose starting pitcher will be Dane Dunning.
+First pitch is at 12:05 PM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Reds.
+He had a hitless showing in his most recent game (0-for-4) against the Rangers.

 Keibert Ruiz Game Info & Props vs. the Rangers